 Stories from the Beauty Parlor

+As our journey progresses, we will share narratives about complex, globally relevant issues, humanizing individuals from communities otherwise misrepresented by a single, oversimplified political narrative.
 Our goal is to bridge the gap between traditional beauty media and the activist sphere.
-With our “feel good, do good” approach, we are working to raise awareness of the issues explored in each episode, building a global community that champion’s women’s* stories.
+With our “feel good, do good” approach, we are working to raise awareness of the issues explored in each episode, building a global community that champions women*’s stories.

 Latest